 Herniated and bulging discs press on the nerves in your back, leading to pain, numbness, and other uncomfortable symptoms that may worsen over time.
-Dr. Franklin Gilbert and Dr. Todd Herold offer accurate diagnoses and effective treatment to patients with the symptoms of a herniated or bulging disc.
-To begin the treatment process, please contact Central Park West Wellness in the Upper West Side of New York City.
+We at CPW Wellness can offer accurate diagnoses and effective treatment to patients with the symptoms of a herniated or bulging disc.
+To begin the process, please give us a call or use our on line scheduling tool.

 Herniated and Bulging Disc Q & A

 What are herniated and bulging discs?

 Spongy, shock-absorbing tissue known as “discs” separate all of the vertebrae in your spine.
 When one of these discs loses its normal shape and bulges out of its normal position, it is “bulging” or “herniated.”
 The damaged disc puts pressure on your spinal cord or nearby nerve roots, which leads to pain that varies in severity.